-In terms of average net loss / gain over the three-year period under investigation, we see that at national level there was an average gain of 46 lecturing staff and at the provincial level a net gain of 42, which is higher than the national average.
-This college also shows a net gain in staff of 54.
+In terms of average net loss / gain over the three-year period under investigation, we see that at national level there was an average gain of 46 lecturing staff and at the provincial level a net gain of 97, which is considerably higher than the national average.
+Letaba College also shows a gain in staff which, at 245, is very high compared to the national and provincial averages.
+While the college clearly grew dramatically in the period under review, this growth was not probed during the audit.